 - Wildlife & Countryside Link

-The Alliance to Save Our Antibiotics, run by a partnership of Compassion in World Farming, the Soil Association and Sustain, aiming to reduce the overuse of antibiotics on farms.
+The Alliance to Save Our Antibiotics, aiming to reduce the overuse of antibiotics on farms.
 Sustain sits on the steering group of this initiative.

-The Eating Better Alliance, helping people move towards eating less and better meat and more food that’s better for us and the planet.
-Sustain sits on the board of this independent alliance.
+The Eating Better Alliance, helping people move towards eating less and better meat that’s better for us and the planet.
+Sustain sits on the board.

-The Food, Farming and Countryside Commission, coordinated by the RSA, established to consider how we can achieve a safe, secure, inclusive food and farming system for the UK, a flourishing rural economy and a sustainable and accessible countryside.
-Sustain’s chief executive Kath Dalmeny is one of the Commissioners.
+The Food, Farming and Countryside Commission, established to consider how we can achieve a safe and inclusive food system, a flourishing rural economy and an accessible countryside.

-The Fruit and Vegetable Alliance, coordinated by the Food Foundation, championing policies to increase the production and consumption of health-promoting fruit and vegetables.
+The Fruit and Vegetable Alliance, championing policies to increase the production and consumption of fruit and vegetables.

 The Trade Justice Movement is a UK coalition calling for trade rules that work for people and planet.
-Sustain is supporting the Trade Justice Movement’s call for UK trade policy to support trade justice, with the rules weighted to ensure healthy and sustainable outcomes for ordinary people and the environment.
+Sustain is supports the Trade Justice Movement’s calls.

 Sustain’s work on sustainable farming policy is supported by: